 The second thing required is the hardware and plates.
 We sell this in our store but if you have good sources for this you can buy it from there, just follow the rekommendations from the BOM (Bill of materials) list on our site.
-The plates can be bought from us or you can use the included .DXF files and send them to a company who can cut them for you.
+The plates can be bought from us or you can choose to buy a complete kit with everything included.

-When the plates are ready you can start building the machine.
+When you have the plates you can start building the machine.
 The machine is built with Metric screws and measures.
 We have had customers who has sucsessfylly built the machine with non metric screws, just stay as close to the original sizes and you will be fine.

 As a non-European it might be difficult to find the same Aluminum profiles we use over here.
 The measures are 20×20 up to 20x80mm.
 If you can’t find standard aluminum profiles you can use the Open build profiles with a V-slot, found at Openbuilds.com, While you are over there you can also see a tutorial of the Raw machine sent in by a user: https://openbuilds.com/builds/rawcnc-1-5-desktop-edition.5771/ .
 Instead of shaft clamps you can glue the rods directly in to the slot or groove.
 This can also be done with standard profiles and the result is actually better than with shaft clamps.
 We have not tested the open build profiles, but it looks like it has wider slots around 6.7mm, the steel rod that we use is 6mm, so you need to be creative when you glue on the shafts and please let us know how you did.